-Visit our Request an Apostille webpage for instructions on requesting an Apostille by mail or in person.
+Visit our Request an Apostille webpage for instructions on requesting an Apostille by mail or via drop box.

 An Apostille is a certificate that authenticates the signature of a public official on a document for use in another country.
 An Apostille certifies:

 - the authenticity of the signature of the public official who signed the document,

 - the capacity in which that public official acted, and

 - when appropriate, the identity of the seal or stamp which the document bears, e.g. a notary public seal.

 The Apostille does not validate the contents of the document.

 The California Secretary of State issues a single Apostille for documents to be used outside of the United States, regardless of the country of destination.

 For birth and death certificates, the California Secretary of State can issue an Apostille for the signatures of:

 - county recorders and their deputies, and